 Rebounding To Lose Weight

-A rebounder is a mini-trampoline which measures around 3 feet in diameter.
-It doesn’t occupy a lot of space which makes it ideal for people who doesn’t actually have a large area available at home.
+A rebounder is a mini-trampoline that measures around 3 feet in diameter.
+It doesn’t occupy a lot of space which makes it ideal for people who don’t actually have a large area available at home.

 It requires a great degree of discipline to run on a treadmill every day.
 This doesn’t even include the fact that you get joint and muscle soreness too.
 To some, this becomes an absolute show stopper.
 To others, the experience enforces the mentality of “no pain no gain”.